Urban Planning 205A: Applied Planning Research Project

 Last Taught: Winter 2022

-The purpose of the course is to help students identify, develop, and prepare professionally written, applied planning research projects (APRP).
+The course’s purpose is to help students identify, develop, and prepare professionally written, applied planning research projects (APRP).
 Students will be expected to apply their knowledge of planning theory and methods to real-world planning problems.
-Completion of the applied research project fulfills the capstone requirement for the Masters of Urban and Regional Planning in the Department of Urban Planning.
+Completing the applied research project fulfills the capstone requirement for the Masters of Urban and Regional Planning in the Department of Urban Planning.

 This course is the second part of a two-course sequence (UP205A and UP205B).